muhamadyani/nginx-sentinel/README.md

-# Siesta Nginx Sentinel
+# lNginx Sentinel

-**Siesta Nginx Sentinel** is a lightweight and high-performance Intrusion Detection & Prevention System (IDS/IPS) built using **Rust**.
+**Nginx Sentinel** is a lightweight and high-performance Intrusion Detection & Prevention System (IDS/IPS) built using **Rust**.
 The application is designed to monitor Nginx access logs in real-time, detect attack patterns, and automatically block malicious IP addresses using `ipset` and `iptables`.

 ## 🚀 Features & Advantages